acbsp/bonafide.guru/en/contents.rst

 (Śrīmad Bhāgavatam 7.7.17 Shrila Prabhupada’s commentary)

 We belong to *Brahma-sampradaja*.
-Since Sri Chaytaniya Mahaprabhu joined this *sampradaja* it was called *Brahma-Madhva-Gaudiya-sampradaja*, or simply *Gaudiya-sampradaja*.
+Since Sri Chaytaniya Mahaprabhu joined this *sampradaja* it was called *Brahma-Madhva-Gauḍiya-sampradaja*, or simply *Gauḍiya-sampradaja*.
 In Bhagavad-gītā Shrila Prabhupada quotes *guru-parampara* - Brahma, Narada, Viyasa and so on up to Srila Prabhupada.
 After Bhaktisiddhanta Sarasvati Thakur passed away deflections began in our *guru-parampara*.
 This deflections used to happen every time when great acharyas left this world.
 For instance: sects deviating from His teaching appeared immediately after Shri Chaytania Mahaprabhu left his body.
-In times of Vishvanath Chakravarti Thakur these kind of deviate sects have brought about decay of *Gaudiya – Vaishnavizm*, also in times of Bhaktivinod Thakur there appeared some sects.
+In times of Vishvanath Chakravarti Thakur these kind of deviate sects have brought about decay of *Gauḍiya–Vaiṣṇavism*, also in times of Bhaktivinod Thakur there appeared some sects.
 It’s a common problem of *Kali Yuga*.

 Just in the same manner right after Bhaktisiddhanta Sarasvati Thakur’s